cosmosscanner/stakingdata.io/README.md

 </div>

-`DECALI Dashboard` is a light explorer for Cosmos-based Blockchains - a forked version of the popular Ping.pub app - https://ping.pub.
+`Stakingdata.io Dashboard` is a light explorer for Cosmos-based Blockchains - a forked version of the popular Ping.pub app - https://ping.pub.

-## What is the difference between Ping explorer and other explorers?
+## What is the difference between Stakingdata.io explorer and other explorers?

 `DECALI Dashboard` is designed to explore blockchain data as real as possible, therefore there is no cache, no pre-processing. `Staking Data (a Ping.pub fork) Dashboard` only fetch data from Cosmos full node via LCD/RPC endpoints.
-We call it "Light Explorer".
+Ping.pub calls it "Light Explorer".

 ## Do you want to list your blockchain on ping.pub?